fivesqrd/fluent-frontier/README.md

 $events = (new Fluent\Event($config))->find();
 ```

-Using the Factory class it's possible to preload config at startup:
+It is possible to preload config at startup using the Factory class:
 ```
 Fluent\Factory::$defaults = [
     'key'           => null, // Fluent access key